 Promoting multiculturalism is part of the toolkit we have to eliminate racial discrimination.
 Racism is a broad issue which requires a concerted community effort and all involvement from levels of government.
 Internationally recognised days like this one are a great way of creating focus on important issues.

 What do you like most about the Regional Advisory Council that you chair?

 That's a great question.
 I enjoy the opportunity to engage with committed members of the community.
 RACs are an important interface between government and communities, and the VMC's way to ensure upwards and downwards exchange of information between government decision makers and community members on the ground.

 What is one way that Victorians can connect through culture this Cultural Diversity Week?

-Go online, and attend it!
+Go online, find an event near you and attend it!
 There are a variety of events being put on by lots of different communities and it would be great if everyone made an effort to attend these events in order to meet people from different communities.
 Through deepening our understanding of others, we'll be able to connect and build social cohesion.